 Get the latest updates, offers and competitions from What’s On…

-Hugely popular with visitors is the UK’s only fully transparent 360-degree underwater tunnel, providing spectacular views of 40-year-old Molokai the Giant Sea Turtle and a Bowmouth Guitar Shark, an attention-seeking diva called Beyonc-ray!
+Visitors can venture through the UK’s only fully transparent 360-degree underwater tunnel, along the way enjoying views of 40-year-old Molokai the Giant Sea Turtle and a Bowmouth Guitar Shark, an attention-seeking diva called Beyonc-ray!

 The centre dedicates a lot of time and hard work to its Breed, Rescue And Protect conservation project.
 This includes running programmes to help sustain endangered species, nursing sick creatures back to health before returning them to the wild, and campaigning to protect the marine environment from exploitation or destruction.
 There’s currently a tank in the Jelly Invaders area which houses nothing other than a number of plastic bags.
 This is to highlight just how much these bags can look like jellyfish, and the danger they can cause to underwater creatures who mistake them for their food.

 There’s so much that goes into the upkeep of the centre.
-Every fortnight a fresh batch of sea water is brought up from the South Coast, and every three months, a new shipment of seaweed arrives.
+Every fortnight, a fresh batch of sea water is brought up from the South Coast, and every three months, a new shipment of seaweed arrives.
 The cleaning and maintenance of the tanks happens sporadically during visiting hours.
-There are allotted feeding times during the day, so if you want to see the inhabitants dining, plan your visit with this in mind.
+Likewise, there are allotted feeding times during the day, so if you want to see the inhabitants dining, plan your visit with this in mind.

-For further information and to book tickets, visit visitsealife.com/birmingham
+For more information and to book tickets, visit visitsealife.com/birmingham